-Now therefore behold, the LORD has put a lying spirit in the mouth of all these your prophets; the LORD has declared disaster for you.
+Therefore look!
+The Lord has put a lying spirit in the mouth of all these prophets of yours, and the Lord has declared disaster against you.
 1Kings 22:23

 The deceptions that afflict men sometimes come from God as judgments for rejecting the truth.
 The sovereign Lord himself chooses the kind of deception suffered.